IHE/ITI.BasicAudit/input/pagecontent/AuditEvent-ex-auditBasicQueryGetServer-intro.md

-Client - Audit Example of a basic patient identifiable Query (GET)
+Server - Audit Example of a basic patient identifiable Query (GET)

-Audit Example for a RESTful Query using GET with a patient subject, recorded by the Client
+Audit Example for a RESTful Query using GET with a patient subject, recorded by the Server

-- recorded by the client peer [server](AuditEvent-ex-auditBasicQueryGetServer.html)
+- recorded by the server peer [client](AuditEvent-ex-auditBasicQueryGetClient.html)
 - server is FHIR application server defined by ex-device
 - client is a computer at myMachine.example.org
 - user is John Smith